YottaDB/YDBDoc/ProgGuide/commands.rst

 If G occurs in the list, the statistics are displayed in the following order in a comma-separated list where each item has its mnemonic followed by a colon and a counter.
 YottaDB maintains the counter in DECIMAL.
 Each counter has 8-byte (can get as high as 2**64).
 If these counters exceed 18 decimal digits (somewhere between 2**59 and 2**60), which is the current YottaDB numeric representation precision threshold, their use in arithmetic expressions in YottaDB results in loss of precision.
 The mnemonics are:

 .. parsed-literal::
-   SET : # of SET operations (TP and non-TP)
+   BTD : # of database Block Transitions to Dirty
-   KIL : # of KILl operations (kill as well as zwithdraw, TP and non-TP) GET : # of GET operations (TP and non-TP)
-   CAT : total of critical section acquisitions successes CFE : total attempts in CFT caused by epochs
-   CFS : sum of squares of blocked critical section acquisitions CFT : total of blocked critical section acquisitions CQS : sum of squares of critical section acquisition queued sleeps CQT : total of critical section acquisition queued sleeps CYS : sum of squares of critical section acquisition processor yields CYT : total of critical section acquisition processor yields DTA : # of DaTA operations (TP and non-TP)
+   CAT : Critical section Total Acquisitions successes CFE : Critical section Failed (blocked) acquisition total caused by Epochs CFS : Critical section Failed (blocked) acquisition sum of Squares CFT : Critical section Failed (blocked) acquisition Total CQS : Critical section acquisition Queued sleeps sum of Squares CQT : Critical section acquisition Queued sleeps Total CTN : Current Transaction Number of the database for the last committed read-write transaction (TP and non-TP) CYS : Critical section acquisition processor Yields sum of Squares CYT : Critical section acquisition processor Yields Total DEX : # of Database file EXtentions
-   ORD : # of $ORDer() operations (TP and non-TP).
-The count of $Order(xxx,1) operations are reported under this item.
-   ZPR : # of $ZPRevious() (reverse order) operations (TP and non-TP).
-The count of $Order(xxx,-1) operations are reported under this item.
-   QRY : # of $QueRY() operations (TP and non-TP)
+   DFL : # of Database FLushes of the entire set of dirty global buffers in shared memory to disk DFS : # of times a process does an fsync of the database file.
+For example: a) after writing an epoch journal record, b) as part of database file extension c) during database rundown d) as part of mupip reorg -truncate etc.
-   LKS : # of LocK calls (mapped to this db) that Succeeded LKF : # of LocK calls (mapped to this db) that Failed CTN : Current Transaction Number of the database for the last committed read-write transaction (TP and non-TP) DRD : # of Disk ReaDs from the database file (TP and non-TP, committed and rolled-back).This does not include reads that are satisfied by buffered globals for databases that use the BG (Buffered Global) access method.
-YottaDB always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
+   DRD : # of Disk ReaDs from the database file (TP and non-TP, committed and rolled-back).This does not include reads that are satisfied by buffered globals for databases that use the BG (Buffered Global) access method.
+GT.M always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
+   DTA : # of DaTA operations (TP and non-TP)
    DWT : # of Disk WriTes to the database file (TP and non-TP, committed and rolled-back).
 This does not include writes that are satisfied by buffered globals for databases that use the BG (Buffered Global) access method.
-YottaDB always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
+GT.M always reports 0 for databases that use the MM (memory-mapped) access method as this has no real meaning in that mode.
-   NTW : # of Non-TP committed Transactions that were read-Write on this database NTR : # of Non-TP committed Transactions that were Read-only on this database NBW : # of Non-TP committed transaction induced Block Writes on this database NBR : # of Non-TP committed transaction induced Block Reads on this database NR0 : # of Non-TP transaction Restarts at try 0
-   NR1 : # of Non-TP transaction Restarts at try 1
-   NR2 : # of Non-TP transaction Restarts at try 2
-   NR3 : # of Non-TP transaction Restarts at try 3
+   GET : # of GET operations (TP and non-TP)
-   TTW : # of TP committed Transactions that were read-Write on this database TTR : # of TP committed Transactions that were Read-only on this database TRB : # of TP read-only or read-write transactions that got Rolled Back (incremental rollbacks are not counted) TBW : # of TP transaction induced Block Writes on this database TBR : # of TP transaction induced Block Reads on this database TR0 : # of TP transaction Restarts at try 0 (counted for all regions participating in restarting TP transaction) TR1 : # of TP transaction Restarts at try 1 (counted for all regions participating in restarting TP transaction) TR2 : # of TP transaction Restarts at try 2 (counted for all regions participating in restarting TP transaction) TR3 : # of TP transaction Restarts at try 3 (counted for all regions participating in restarting TP transaction) TR4 : # of TP transaction Restarts at try 4 and above (restart counted for all regions participating in restarting TP transaction)
-   TC0 : # of TP transaction Conflicts at try 0 (counted only for that region which caused the TP transaction restart) TC1 : # of TP transaction Conflicts at try 1 (counted only for that region which caused the TP transaction restart) TC2 : # of TP transaction Conflicts at try 2 (counted only for that region which caused the TP transaction restart) TC3 : # of TP transaction Conflicts at try 3 (counted only for that region which caused the TP transaction restart) TC4 : # of TP transaction Conflicts at try 4 and above (counted only for that region which caused the TP transaction restart)
-   DFL : # of times a process flushes the entire set of dirty database global buffers in shared memory to disk.
+   JBB : # of Journal Buffer Bytes updated in shared memory JEX : # of Journal file EXtentions
-   DFS : # of times a process does an fsync of the database file.
-For example: a) after writing an epoch journal record, b) as part of database file extension c) during database rundown d) as part of mupip reorg -truncate etc.
+   JFB : # of Journal File Bytes written to the journal file on disk.
+For performance reasons, GT.M always aligns the beginning of these writes to file system block size boundaries.
+JFB counts all bytes including those needed for alignment in order to reflect the actual IO load on the journal file.
+Since the bytes required to achieve alignment may have already been counted as part of the previous JFB, processes may write the same bytes more than once, causing the JFB counter to typically be higher than JBB.
-   JFL : # of times a process flushes all dirty journal buffers in shared memory to disk.
+   JFL : # of Journal FLushes of all dirty journal buffers in shared memory to disk.
 For example: when switching journal files etc.
-   JFS : # of times a process does an fsync of the journal file.
+   JFS : # of Journal FSync operations on the journal file.
 For example: when writing an epoch record, switching a journal file etc.
-   JBB : # of bytes written to the journal buffer in shared memory.
-   JFB : # of bytes written to the journal file on disk.
-For performance reasons, YottaDB always aligns the beginning of these writes to file system block size boundaries.
-On Unix, JFB counts all bytes including those needed for alignment in order to reflect the actual IO load on the journal file.
-Since the bytes required to achieve alignment may have already been counted as part of the previous JFB, processes may write the same bytes more than once, causing the JFB counter to typically be higher than JBB.
-   JFW : # of times a process invokes a write system call for a journal file.
+   JFW : # of Journal File Write system calls
-   JRL : # of logical journal records (e.g. SET, KILL etc.)
-   JRP : # of PBLK and AIMG journal records written to the journal file (these records are seen only in a -detail journal extract)
-   JRE : # of regular EPOCH journal records written to the journal file (only seen in a -detail journal extract); these are written every time an epoch-interval boundary is crossed while processing updates
+   JRE : # of Journal Regular Epoch records written to the journal file (only seen in a -detail journal extract); these are written every time an epoch-interval boundary is crossed while processing updates
-   JRI : # of idle EPOCH journal records written to the journal file (only seen in a -detail journal extract); these are written when a burst of updates is followed by an idle period, around 5 seconds of no updates after the database flush timer has flushed all dirty global buffers to the database file on disk
+   JRI : # of JouRnal Idle epoch journal records written to the journal file (only seen in a -detail journal extract); these are written when a burst of updates is followed by an idle period, around 5 seconds of no updates after the database flush timer has flushed all dirty global buffers to the database file on disk
-   JRO : # of all journal records other than logical, PBLK, AIMG and EPOCH records written to the journal file (for example, PINI, PFIN, and so on.)
+   JRL : # of Journal Records with a Logical record type (e.g. SET, KILL etc.) written to the journal file JRO : # of Journal Records with a type Other than logical written to the journal file (e.g. AIMG, EPOCH, PBLK, PFIN, PINI, and so on)
-   JEX : # of times a process extends the journal file DEX : # of times a process extends the database file [NT]B[WR] mnemonics are satisfied by either disk access or, for databases that use the BG (buffered global) access method, global buffers in shared memory.
-   ZTR : # of ZTRIGGER command operations
-   DFL : # of Database FLushes
-   DFS : # of Database FSyncs
-   JFL : # of Journal FLushes
-   JFS : # of Journal FSyncs
-   JBB : # of Bytes written to Journal Buffer
-   JFB : # of Bytes written to Journal File
-   JFW : # of Journal File Writes
-   JRL : # of Logical Journal Records
-   JRP : # of Pblk Journal Records
+   JRP : # of Journal Records with a Physical record type (i.e. PBLK, AIMG) written to the journal file (these records are seen only in a -detail journal extract)
-   JRE : # of Regular Epoch Journal Records
-   JRI : # of Idle epoch Journal Records
-   JRO : # of Other Journal Records
-   JEX : # of Journal file EXtensions
-   DEX : # of Database file EXtensions
+   KIL : # of KILl operations (kill as well as zwithdraw, TP and non-TP) LKF : # of LocK calls (mapped to this db) that Failed LKS : # of LocK calls (mapped to this db) that Succeeded NBR : # of Non-tp committed transaction induced Block Reads on this database NBW : # of Non-tp committed transaction induced Block Writes on this database NR0 : # of Non-tp transaction Restarts at try 0
-   CAT : # of crit acquired total successes
+   NR1 : # of Non-tp transaction Restarts at try 1
-   CFE : # of attempts in CFT caused by epochs
+   NR2 : # of Non-tp transaction Restarts at try 2
-   CFS : sum of squares grab crit failed
-   CFT : # of grab crit failures
+   NR3 : # of Non-tp transaction Restarts at try 3
-   CQS : sum of squares grab crit queued sleeps
+   NTR : # of Non-tp committed Transactions that were Read-only on this database NTW : # of Non-tp committed Transactions that were read-Write on this database ORD : # of $ORDer(,1) (forward) operations (TP and non-TP); the count of $Order(,-1) operations are reported under ZPR.
-   CQT : # of grab crit queued sleeps
+   QRY : # of $QueRY() operations (TP and non-TP)
-   CYS : sum of squares grab crit yields
-   CYT : # of grab crit yields
+   SET : # of SET operations (TP and non-TP)
+   TBR : # of Tp transaction induced Block Reads on this database TBW : # of Tp transaction induced Block Writes on this database TC0 : # of Tp transaction Conflicts at try 0 (counted only for that region which caused the TP transaction restart) TC1 : # of Tp transaction Conflicts at try 1 (counted only for that region which caused the TP transaction restart) TC2 : # of Tp transaction Conflicts at try 2 (counted only for that region which caused the TP transaction restart) TC3 : # of Tp transaction Conflicts at try 3 (counted only for that region which caused the TP transaction restart) TC4 : # of Tp transaction Conflicts at try 4 and above (counted only for that region which caused the TP transaction restart)
+   TR0 : # of Tp transaction Restarts at try 0 (counted for all regions participating in restarting TP transaction) TR1 : # of Tp transaction Restarts at try 1 (counted for all regions participating in restarting TP transaction) TR2 : # of Tp transaction Restarts at try 2 (counted for all regions participating in restarting TP transaction) TR3 : # of Tp transaction Restarts at try 3 (counted for all regions participating in restarting TP transaction) TR4 : # of Tp transaction Restarts at try 4 and above (restart counted for all regions participating in restarting TP transaction)
+   TRB : # of Tp read-only or read-write transactions Rolled Back (excluding incremental rollbacks) TTR : # of Tp committed Transactions that were Read-only on this database TTW : # of Tp committed Transactions that were read-Write on this database ZPR : # of $order(,-1) or $ZPRevious() (reverse order) operations (TP and non-TP).
+The count of $Order(,1) operations are reported under ORD.
-   BTD : # of Block Transitions to Dirty
+   ZTR : # of ZTRigger command operations
+   [NT]B[WR] mnemonics are satisfied by either disk access or, for databases that use the BG (buffered global) access method, global buffers in shared memory.

 If an operation is performed inside a TP transaction, and not committed as a consequence of a rollback, or an explicit or implicit restart, YottaDB still counts it.